Last Updated on April 11, 2023 by Dee

-The human body is surprisingly heavy, and when we sit, that weight is concentrated in a small area.
+The human body is surprisingly heavy; when we sit, that weight is concentrated in a small area.

-As a result, it can be challenging to capture the sense of a person’s bulk without making them look squat and misshapen.
+As a result, capturing the sense of a person’s bulk can be challenging without making them look squat and misshapen.

 How do you draw a person sitting in profile?